Can I apply to jobs through Hired?

 What types of employers are on Hired?

 Nowadays, every company is a tech company.
 As such, we have clients across geographies and industries from small start-ups to large enterprises, all gearing up to build the future of work.
 Predominantly, Hired has built great partnerships with key players in the e-commerce space, fin-tech, entertainment, gaming, transportation, education and other fields.
 If a company leverages technology, chances are they may be on Hired.
-You can add your preferred industries in your 'wishlist' and position your profile to attract opportunities in line with your interests.
+You can add your preferred industries in your Preferences section and position your profile to attract opportunities in line with your interests.
 We suggest you keep an open mind as other factors like the team, compensation and projects you are assigned may be worth considering irrespective of industry or company size.
 Be ready to share any experience you may have had working at a start-up or larger company based on where you are interviewing.
 Previous experience can be of value or lack thereof can be reframed as a reason for wanting to learn in a new environment.